nanddeepn/code-samples/MSTeams/bot-teams-incidentmanagement/README.md

-# Teams Catering Bot
+# Teams IncidentManagement Bot

-Bot Framework v1.4 TeamsCateringBot sample.
+Bot Framework v1.4 TeamsIncidentManagementBot sample.

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts food order using Adaptive Cards V2.